Who is responsible for the Adventure Park area?

 What is happening with the Discovery Centre?

 In addition, the Developer has allowed the OAH to use the DC for community-based events.
-Please contact the OAH if you are interested in utilizing the DC for events.
+Please contact the DC staff if you are interested in utilizing the DC for events.

 Discussions are underway with the Developer regarding the long term use of the DC for OAH purposes.